Readless

 Wallabag is the best Pocket alternative for privacy-conscious users who want complete data ownership through self-hosting, ensuring no company shutdown can ever delete their reading library.
 Pocket's closure proved a painful truth: if you don't own the server, you don't own your data.
 According to Mozilla, data export was disabled on November 12, 2025, and all user data was queued for permanent deletion — years of curated reading, gone for anyone who missed the deadline.

-""File over app is a philosophy: if you want to create digital artifacts that last, they must be files you can control.
+"File over app is a philosophy: if you want to create digital artifacts that last, they must be files you can control.
 All apps eventually shut down.
 Accept that all software is ephemeral, and give people ownership over their data." — Steph Ango, CEO of Obsidian

 Wallabag is completely free if you self-host.
-If you don't want to manage a server, hosted options are available for around $9/year.
+If you don't want to manage a server, the official wallabag.it hosted plan runs €11/year (about $12) with a 14-day free trial.
 It's the most resilient option on this list — your reading library survives regardless of what any tech company decides to do next.

 The catch: GoodLinks is Apple-only.
 No Android, no Windows, no web app.
 If you're fully committed to the Apple ecosystem, it's an excellent deal.
 Otherwise, look at Raindrop.io or Instapaper for cross-platform support.